pcebo/GaCD_CourseProject/CodeBook.md

 The two raw data sets (test and train) were combined into one data set.
 Meaningful variable and activity names were assigned.

 Each variable chosen was then summarized by calculating the average across all raw observations for said variable, for a specific subject number (SubjectNumber) and activiy (ActivityNumber or ActivityDescription).
 The result is the tidy data set in this repo.

+Note the variables this "Mean" in the name are not really means and are not included.
+See README.md for details.

-Note that much of the below is taken from the raw data's code book / variable descriptions (features.txt) and modified/shortened slightly.
+It also should be noted that much of the below is taken from the raw data's code book / variable descriptions (features.txt) and modified/shortened slightly.
 A full list of the variables in the tidy data set follows for reference.

 The raw data come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.